aws-samples/sample-ukg-for-mfg/README.md

 # Sample Universal Knowledge Graph for Manufacturing

-A multi-agent AI application that unifies manufacturing data across ERP, MES, CMMS, PLM, and IoT systems through autonomous data discovery, a dynamic system registry, and natural language exploration.
+A multi-agent Agentic AI application that unifies manufacturing data across ERP, MES, CMMS, PLM, and IoT systems through autonomous data discovery, a dynamic system registry, and natural language exploration.
 Built with Amazon Bedrock AgentCore, Strands Agents SDK, and FastAPI.

 The agents discover and register data sources at runtime — no hardcoded schemas or system knowledge.
 New systems become queryable immediately after registration.